| Go to the first, previous, next, last section, table of contents.

 statement.

 may contain the ` ' character.
-In addition, mysql_real_query()
+In addition,mysql_real_query()is faster thanmysql_query()since it does not callstrlen()on

 Zero if the query was successful.
 Non-zero if an error occurred.